It’s the big question on every parent’s mind when they need someone to look after their children: How much does a babysitter cost?

 Unfortunately, there’s no one answer, as there are many factors that influence how much a babysitter should get paid, including location, skill level and the number and ages of the children that need care.

-But the average doesn’t necessarily tell you what you’ll pay a babysitter in your specific area, nor does it factor in considerations like regularity of work and duties required.
+But the average doesn’t necessarily tell you what you’ll pay a babysitter in your state or specific area, nor does it factor in considerations like regularity of work and duties required.
 Fortunately, it’s fairly easy to arrive at what a fair pay rate for a sitter in your area should be.
 First, determine what you’re looking for in a sitter.
 Then follow these steps:

 1. Research going rates in your area

 It’s all about where you live.
 Just as the cost of living varies by city, so, too, does the acceptable amount to pay someone for child care.
 Beverly Harzog, a consumer finance analyst at U.S. News and World Report, says standard rates can even vary based on what area of the city you live in.
 For example, if you live closer to downtown, rates may be higher than if you live on the outskirts of the city, closer to the suburbs.
 A babysitting rates calculator will give you a good baseline to work with, but Harzog says the best way to get an idea of what people are really spending is to ask local friends how much they pay.

 “Let’s say the average rate you find after talking to your friends is $15 per hour,” she says.
 “This rate tells you what the average rate is in your area, but you still might need to adjust that depending on your specific situation.”

 Here are some examples of the going babysitter rates based on location, according to recent Care.com data.